 We have a few adjustments to make meal times easier.
 You may sit at any table wearing any badge colour and that should be respected.
 Bear in mind that sometimes badges flip over or are below the height of the table so others can't see them.
-We will also provide a few labelled tables as an alternative.
+We will also provide a few labelled tables.